1966 United States Senate special election in Virginia: Results

 Whereas Ould would run a conservative campaign, Traylor ran to the left of Byrd, actively seeking Black and even labor support.
 Despite his lack of political experience, anti-Byrd sentiment among black voters – about half newly enfranchised since the Twenty-Fourth Amendment – would ensure Traylor ran several percent ahead of Ould.
 (Note: In intensively studied urban Black precincts, Traylor would win over 85 percent of the vote, whereas Ould won just 4 percent.)
-Some observers thought that if the GOP had ran Ould or another more prominent Republican against Byrd, they could have captured his seat.
+Some observers thought that if the GOP had run Ould or another more prominent Republican against Byrd, they could have captured his seat.